dminkovsky/docs/4-rethinkdb-in-practice/publish-subscribe/python.md

 ```

 In the subscribing application we need to create a queue to receive
 and buffer messages.
-The queue takes a filtering function as an
+The queue takes a ReQL filtering function as an
 argument.
 This is similar to what you would pass to
 [filter](/api/python/filter).
 Here we'll subscribe to all messages
 about superhero fights: